 We recognize the importance of Lehigh's mission to create a culture of inclusive excellence, creative expression & innovation.
 In order to do this, we aim to promote a culture at Lehigh that celebrates the complexity of the LGBTQ+ identities and gender- & sexuality-related inquiry by supporting the Pride Center's work through advocacy, research, on-campus & off-campus community partnerships and curricular connections.

-Carrie Baldwin-SoRelle, Ann Fink, Sirry Alang, Benjamin Felzer, Mary Foltz, Chelsea Gilbert, Jeffrey Heflin, Nicole Johnson, Olivia Landry, Monica Najar, Steven Savino, Emily Weissbourd
+Ann Fink, Sirry Alang, Mary Foltz, Jeffrey Heflin, Nic Johnson, Olivia Landry, Monica Najar, Steven Sametz, Steven Savino, Emily Weissbourd